phetsims/phet-info/deployment-info/src/rc-phet-io.md

 If this is not the first release candidate on a release branch:

 - [ ] Check out the release branch, e.g.: `git checkout 1.1-phetio`

+Now if this is is not the first release, or you are using trusted shas above:

 - [ ] Check out the correct shas for dependencies: `grunt checkout-shas`

 - [ ] If you've branched (for the purposes of patching) any of the dependency repositories since the last rc version was published, you'll need to explicitly checkout those branches.
 For example, if you branched vegas for the 1.1 release of graphing-lines, do `cd ../vegas ; git checkout graphing-lines-1.1`.

 After setting up the release-candidate branches, continue the build and deploy:

+- [ ] If you are using the trusted shas from above, copy them into `dependencies.json`
 - [ ] Update the version identifier in package.json, commit and push.
 The version should be something like "1.0.0-rc.2".
-The build process will automatically insert the substring `phetio` after the hyphen, so it will be deployed e.g., as 1.0.0-phetiorc.2
+The build process will automatically insert the substring `phetio` after the hyphen, so it will be deployed e.g., as 1.0.0-phetiorc.2.
+If you don't do this step deploying to spot will not work, as there will already be that version's folder.
 - [ ] Push your changes to github.
 - [ ] Run the build process: `grunt --brand=phet-io`
 - [ ] Deploy to spot using the build server: `grunt deploy-rc --brand=phet-io`